Golf rangefinders are kind of like cars.

 Top-of-the-line rangefinders have features like built in GPS, OLED displays, dual color displays, and extra magnification.

-Brands like Bushnell, Cobalt, and Swing Caddie have the “Ferrari’s of the rangefinder world.”
+Brands like Bushnell, Cobalt, and Voice Caddie have the “Ferrari’s of the rangefinder world.”

 But most of us don’t need a Ferrari.
 A lot of us don’t even want a Ferrari.